logo.svg

 Haleem: Haleem is a hearty stew popular in South Asia and the Middle East.
 You can make with a variety of meat, especially mutton or beef, lentils, and a variety of spices, and it’s slow-cooked for a while to get the right thickness and flavor.

-Eid al Fitr Around The Globe
+Eid Al Fitr Around The Globe

 While the core elements of the celebration remain consistent, Eid al Fitr celebration sometimes varies from country to country.
 Below are a few of the various Eid customs practiced in different countries: